-a.
-DPs must be designed so that they provide obstacle clearance, least onerous routing (where possible), and can be confidently and consistently flown by all aircraft expected to use the procedure.
+- a.
+DPs must be designed so that they provide obstacle clearance, least onerous routing (where possible), and can be confidently and consistently flown by all aircraft expected to use the procedure. - b.

-b.
 A DP must be relatively simple and easily understood.
-To avoid chart complexity and human factors concerns, limit the number of airports and/or runways from which a particular DP may be used to only those necessary to support operations.

-c.
-A DP should use only the minimum number of fixes, turns, or altitude changes necessary to depict the route.

-d.
-A DP should be developed to accommodate as many different types of aircraft as possible.

-e.
-A DP should avoid the use of DME arcs.

-f.
-Graphic ODPs must be designed to terminate at a fix/NAVAID located within the IFR en route structure or at an altitude that will allow random IFR flight.

-g.
-A SID must provide for a significant user/system benefit.

-h.
-A SID must reduce pilot/controller communications and workload.

-i.
-A SID must be designed to terminate at a fix/NAVAID located within the IFR en route structure, at an altitude that will allow random IFR flight, or at a position where ATC radar service is provided.

-j.
-A Transition may be developed from the end of a SID to support a need to take aircraft to additional fixes/NAVAIDs depicted on an IFR en route chart.
-A SID may contain multiple transitions and may share a common segment prior to branching off into multiple directions.

-k.
-Avoid Speed Restrictions Whenever Possible.
-See paragraphs 2-1-1d(3) and 2-1-1e(3) for specific guidance.
+To avoid chart complexity and human factors concerns, limit the number of airports and/or runways from which a particular DP may be used to only those necessary to support operations. - c.
+A DP should use only the minimum number of fixes, turns, or altitude changes necessary to depict the route. - d.
+A DP should be developed to accommodate as many different types of aircraft as possible. - e.
+A DP should avoid the use of DME arcs. - f.
+Graphic ODPs must be designed to terminate at a fix/NAVAID located within the IFR en route structure or at an altitude that will allow random IFR flight. - g.
+A SID must provide for a significant user/system benefit. - h.
+A SID must reduce pilot/controller communications and workload. - i.
+A SID must be designed to terminate at a fix/NAVAID located within the IFR en route structure, at an altitude that will allow random IFR flight, or at a position where ATC radar service is provided. - j.
+A transition may be developed from the end of a SID to support a need to take aircraft to additional fixes/NAVAIDs depicted on an IFR en route chart.
+A SID may contain multiple transitions and may share a common segment prior to branching off into multiple directions. - k.
+Avoid speed restrictions whenever possible.
+See paragraphs 2-1-1.d(3) and 2-1-1.e(3) for specific guidance.

-I. Altitude.
+l.
+Altitude.

-(1) Limit the number of altitude requirements to the minimum necessary.
-ATC operational restrictions are not permitted on ODPs.

-(2) Minimum and maximum "block" altitudes for the same fix/waypoint are permitted.
-See paragraph 2-1-1e(1) for specific guidance and charting constraints.
+- (1) Limit the number of altitude requirements to the minimum necessary.
+ATC operational restrictions are not permitted on ODPs. - (2) Minimum and maximum "block" altitudes for the same fix/waypoint are permitted.
+See paragraph 2-1-1.e(1) for specific guidance and charting constraints.

 (3) Do not use multiple altitude restrictions at the same fix for different aircraft types or departure runways; e.g., "Turbo-props cross GRAVY at-or-below 5000, Turbo-jets cross GRAVY at-or-above 6000" or "RWY 9: Cross XRRAY at 9000; RWY 27: Cross XRRAY at 11000."
+See exception in paragraph 3-1-1.1(6).

-(4) Define crossing altitude restrictions as "at," "at-or-above," "at-or-below," or "expect."
-Avoid "at" and "at-or-below" altitudes whenever possible.
+(4) Define crossing altitude restrictions as "at," "at-or-above," or "at-or-below."
+Use of "at-or-above" altitudes are preferred; avoid "at" and "at-or-below" altitudes whenever possible.

-Note: "Expect" altitude restrictions will not be coded.
+Note: Do not use "Expect" altitude restrictions.